<em>Arabis</em>, corbeille d'argent: plant and care for

 • Water generously at planting

-Plant alone or in combination; even rock cress may invade or even smother other plants.
-Choose a container wider than it is deep.
+Plant alone or in combination; even arabettes may invade or smother other plants.
+Choose a container wider than tall.

-• Spread a good draining layer (grit or clay pebbles) at base of pot
+• Lay a good drainage layer (gravel or clay balls) in bottom of pot

-• Plant in a mix of garden soil and leaf mould compost with fine sand in equal parts
+• Plant in a mix of garden soil and leaf mould-based compost with equal part fine sand

 • Water regularly

-Rock cress is a truly undemanding perennial, tolerant of drought, it requires almost no watering.
-In the first spring, give it regular waterings but do not overwater.
-Once well rooted, it will no longer need any water.
+Rock cress is a truly undemanding perennial plant, tolerant of drought; it requires almost no watering.
+The first spring, give it regular waterings but avoid overwatering.
+Once well rooted, it will no longer require any water.

-In a pot, soil dries out faster than in the open ground, water generously during growth, allowing the growing medium to dry well between waterings.
+In a pot, soil dries out more quickly than in the ground, water generously during growth, allowing the substrate to dry out well between waterings.
 Water sparingly in winter.

-Each year in autumn, add a little compost if necessary to keep the plant vigorous.
+Each year in autumn, apply a little compost if needed to keep the plant vigorous.

 In winter, protect less hardy species (Arabis blepharophylla) from cold with a mulch of dried leaves or straw.